2005 Werriwa by-election: Results

 The distribution of preferences in the by-election resulted in the election of Chris Hayes.

 The by-election, as largely expected in the absence of a Liberal candidate, resulted in an easy victory for Labor candidate Chris Hayes.
 Hayes polled 55.5% of the primary vote, with his nearest challenger being independent Liberal Young on 7.8%, ahead of Green Raue on 5.5%.
 Locke, despite some predictions of an upset victory, polled only 3.1%.
-Hayes was able to claim victory on the day of the by-election, and was subsequently sworn in as a member of the Australian House of Representatives.
+Hayes was able to claim victory on the day of the by-election, and was subsequently sworn in as a member of the House of Representatives.
 Steven Chaytor, who had stepped aside for Hayes in preselection, later served as a member of the New South Wales Legislative Assembly from 2005 to 2007.